-This topic provides general information about how to allocate LUNs when your ESXi works in conjunction with SAN.
+This topic provides general information about how to allocate LUNs when your ESXi works with SAN.

 When you set LUN allocations, be aware of the following points:

 - Storage provisioning

 ESXi system recognizes the LUNs at startup time, provision all LUNs to the appropriate HBAs before you connect the SAN to the

 Provision all LUNs to all ESXi HBAs at the same time.
 HBA failover works only if all HBAs see the same LUNs.

 For LUNs that are shared among multiple hosts, make sure that LUN IDs are consistent across all hosts.

 - When you use vCenter Server and vMotion or DRS, make sure that the LUNs for the virtual machines are provisioned to all ESXi hosts.
 This action provides the most ability to move virtual machines.